Walter H. Albaugh

-Life and career
+Early life

-Born in Phoneton, Ohio, Albaugh attended both the public and high schools of his native city.
+Walter Hugh Albaugh was born on January 2, 1890, in Phoneton, Ohio, to Frances (née Anderson) and Clifford Lincoln Albaugh.
+His father was a bank president and nurseryman.
+Albaugh attended both the public and high schools in Bethel Township.
 He worked as a civil engineer where he surveyed fuel lands in Ohio and West Virginia from 1910 until 1911.
-He went on to graduate from the law department of Ohio State University in Columbus, Ohio in 1914, and was admitted to the bar the same year whereupon he commenced practice in Troy, Ohio.
+He went on to graduate from the law department of Ohio State University in Columbus, Ohio, in 1914, and was admitted to the bar the same year.

-World War I
+Career

-During the First World War he served in the United States Infantry as a private, unassigned, from May 28, 1918, until December 13, 1918.
+After graduating, Albaugh practiced law in Troy, Ohio.
+During World War I, he served in the United States Infantry as a private, unassigned, from May 28, 1918, until December 13, 1918.

-Political career

-After the war, he went on to serve as a member of the State house of representatives from 1921 until 1925.

-Albaugh was elected as a Republican to the Seventy-fifth Congress to fill the vacancy caused by the resignation of Frank L. Kloeb, and only served from November 8, 1938, until January 3, 1939.
+After the war, Albaugh served as a member of the Ohio House of Representatives from 1921 until 1925.
+He was elected as a Republican to the Seventy-fifth Congress to fill the vacancy caused by the resignation of Frank L. Kloeb, and only served from November 8, 1938, until January 3, 1939.
 He was not a candidate for nomination in 1938 to the next full term.

-Albaugh subsequently resumed the practice of law in Troy, Ohio.
+Albaugh subsequently resumed the practice of law in Troy.
+He was active in the American Red Cross and served as secretary of the county executive committee in Miami County.

-Death
+Personal life

+Albaugh married Grace Grove of Dayton on January 2, 1923.
+He was a member of the First Presbyterian Church in Troy.

-He died on January 21, 1942, and is interred in Memorial Park Cemetery, Dayton, Ohio.
+Albaugh died following a stroke at his home in Troy on January 21, 1942, and is interred in Memorial Park Cemetery, Dayton, Ohio.